PubMed: Alternative interfaces

 As most of these and other alternatives rely essentially on PubMed/MEDLINE data leased under license from the NLM/PubMed, the term "PubMed derivatives" has been suggested.
 Without the need to store about 90 GB of original PubMed Datasets, anybody can write PubMed applications using the eutils-application program interface as described in "The E-utilities In-Depth: Parameters, Syntax and More", by Eric Sayers, PhD.
 Various citation format generators, taking PMID numbers as input, are examples of web applications making use of the eutils-application program interface.
-Sample web pages include Citation Generator - Mick Schroeder, Pubmed Citation Generator - Ultrasound of the Week, PMID2cite, and Cite this for me.
+Sample web pages include Citation Generator – Mick Schroeder, Pubmed Citation Generator – Ultrasound of the Week, PMID2cite, and Cite this for me.

+In 2025, the ZBMed, the German National Library of Medicine, announced plans to develop an internationally supported open source version of PubMed.

 Data mining of PubMed

-Alternative methods to mine the data in PubMed use programming environments such as Matlab, Python or R. In these cases, queries of PubMed are written as lines of code and passed to PubMed and the response is then processed directly in the programming environment.
-Code can be automated to systematically queries with different keywords such as disease, year, organs, etc. A recent publication (2017) found that the proportion of cancer-related entries in PubMed has risen from 6% in the 1950s to 16% in 2016.
+Code can be automated to systematically query with different keywords such as disease, year, organs, etc.

+For bulk processing, the full PubMed database is available as XML which can be downloaded from an FTP server.
+The annual baseline is released in December, followed by daily update files.

+In addition to its traditional role as a biomedical database, PubMed has become common resource for training biomedical language models.

 The data accessible by PubMed can be mirrored locally using an unofficial tool such as MEDOC.

 Millions of PubMed records augment various open data datasets about open access, like Unpaywall.
 Data analysis tools like Unpaywall Journals are used by libraries to assist with big deal cancellations: libraries can avoid subscriptions for materials already served by instant open access via open archives like PubMed Central.